-Installation artist Linda Bond recently received a Pollock-Krasner Foundation Award and a Puffin Foundation Award.
-Her solo exhibition After Effects: Beyond the Shadow of War is showing in the Human Rights Institute Gallery at Kean University thru 12/20.
+Installation artist Linda Bond received a Pollock-Krasner Foundation Award and a Puffin Foundation Award.
+Her solo exhibition After Effects: Beyond the Shadow of War was at Human Rights Institute Gallery at Kean University.

 Stephen Earp‘s renowned pottery has been featured in numerous books magazines, and articles.
-His work is exhibiting at the American Craftsmen Show in Ridgefield, CT (11/4-11/5) and in the York Folk and Fine Arts Show in York, PA (11/17-11/19).
+His work has exhibited at the American Craftsmen Show in Ridgefield, CT and in the York Folk and Fine Arts Show in York, PA.

-Writer Grace Talusan recently won the 2017 Restless Books Prize for New Immigrant Writing for her first book The Body Papers, to be published Fall 2018.
+Writer Grace Talusan won the Restless Books Prize for New Immigrant Writing for her first book The Body Papers.

 Images: detail image of french knots from SHE SPEAKS FOLLY IN A THOUSAND HOLY WAYS by Samantha Fields; installation view of ONE TO ONE by Linda Bond, at Kean University 2017; Stephen Earp, Sgraffito decorated floral platter, Redware pottery (2009).